 As has been found to occur with many other drugs, citalopram is excreted in human breast milk.
 There have been two reports of infants experiencing excessive somnolence, decreased feeding, and weight loss in association with breastfeeding from a citalopram-treated mother; in one case, the infant was reported to recover completely upon discontinuation of citalopram by its mother and in the second case, no follow-up information was available.
 The decision whether to continue or discontinue either nursing or citalopram therapy should take into account the risks of citalopram exposure for the infant and the benefits of citalopram treatment for the mother.

-Safety and effectiveness in the pediatric population have not been established (see BOXED WARNING and WARNINGS–Clinical Worsening and Suicide Risk).
-Two placebo-controlled trials in 407 pediatric patients with MDD have been conducted with citalopram, and the data were not sufficient to support a claim for use in pediatric patients.
-Anyone considering the use of citalopram in a child or adolescent must balance the potential risks with the clinical need.
+Safety and effectiveness in the pediatric population have not been established (see BOX WARNING and WARNINGS – Clinical Worsening and Suicide Risk).
+Two placebo-controlled trials in 407 pediatric patients with MDD have been conducted with Citalopram, and the data were not sufficient to support a claim for use in pediatric patients.
+Anyone considering the use of Citalopram in a child or adolescent must balance the potential risks with the clinical need.

 Decreased appetite and weight loss have been observed in association with the use of SSRIs.
 Consequently, regular monitoring of weight and growth should be performed in children and adolescents treated with citalopram.

 Of 4422 patients in clinical studies of citalopram, 1357 were 60 and over, 1034 were 65 and over, and 457 were 75 and over.
 No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.
 Most elderly patients treated with citalopram in clinical trials received daily doses between 20 and 40 mg (see DOSAGE AND ADMINISTRATION).